apache/druid/distribution/asf-release-process-guide.md

 3. From `druid-website`, create a release branch based on the latest `asf-site` branch.

 4. From `druid-website-src`, check out a new branch for the release:

-   1. Update the version list in `static/js/version.js` with the version you're releasing and the release date.
+   1. Update the version list in `static/js/version.js` with the version you're releasing.
 The highest release version goes in position 0.
 Make sure to remove older releases.
 We only keep the 3 most recent listed in the file.
+   2. In this file, also update the release date. **Set this as the actual date of the release.**
-   1. In `scripts`, run:
+   3. In `scripts`, run:

    ```python
    # This copies the Markdown files from `druid` and builds the website using them